 Taylor’s Checkerspot Butterfly Recovery

-This breeding program complements partner efforts to restore and maintain suitable habitat for wild checkerspots and create new release sites for future reintroductions.
+This breeding program complements partner efforts that restore and maintain suitable habitat for the species, and that create new release sites for reintroductions.

 - The Rogers Foundation